ktrnthsnr/pizza-hunt/README.md

 # pizza-hunt
-Social networking mobile application, containing a MongoDB and Mongoose JS API back-end and middleware, integrated with an existing Node.js based front-end.
+Social networking application, supported by a MongoDB and Mongoose JS API database and middleware, integrating with an existing Node.js based front-end.

 ## GitHub URL
 https://github.com/ktrnthsnr/pizza-hunt